Using external hardware

 The External Audio Effect can be used as insert effect or on a return channel.

 Audio To selects the output(s) on your computer’s audio interface that are connected to the input of the external effect, while Audio From selects the input(s) on the interface that are connected to the output on the external effect.
 As with the External Instrument device, any latency in the hardware effect can be compensated for with the Hardware Latency slider.
 For further details about the External Audio Effect device, please reference its section in the manual.

 Depending on your audio interface, you may also need to adjust the routings in the interface's dedicated control panel.
 Please refer to the manual or manufacturer's website for further instructions.

 Note: this device is only available in Live Standard or Suite.
-If you are using Live or Intro, you'll need to use Method 2 below.
+If you are using Lite or Intro, you'll need to use Method 2 below.